Undergraduate & Graduate Internships

-Once an internship is obtained, an internship form will need to be filled out and brought to the Career Services Office.
+Once an internship is obtained, an internship form will need to be filled out.
 The mentoring supervisor will need to sign off on the form to acknowledge the internship and verify that all information is correct.
-Return the form back to the Career Services Office for approval within 1–2 business days.
 You will be contacted with a course number for registration should your internship qualify for credit.

 Non-Credit Internship Recording on Transcripts—INFO I490 Professional Practice